evanfoss/epl_fiberamp/README.md

 |:-----------------
 |Pic2: Image of the 3 PCBA inside the device facing the top side of the cable driver board.

+The problem of aligning everything in the chassis to the front panel and PCBAs was complicated.

 |<a href="photos/p1010519_25748068211_o.jpg"><img src="photos/p1010519_25748068211_o.jpg"></a>
 |:-----------------
 |Pic3: Image of the 3 PCBA inside the device facing the bottom side of the cable driver board.

+The connectors used to build the faraday cage on the opticamp and back cover so that they were have a gap even when fully mated so tooling could be used to carefully and evenly wedge it open if needed.

 |<a href="photos/p1010516_25815803575_o.jpg"><img src="photos/p1010516_25815803575_o.jpg"></a>
 |:-----------------
 |Pic4: Image of the back of the opticamp-art board.
 The front just has the photodiode and LED on it in their ST mount packages.
 Note the leads on the LED were left long for testing and trimmed later.

+It's worth pointing out that the soldering must be done with washable flux solder.
+The PCB was washed carefully with the sensors capped.
+There are rubber caps used on the LED's during shipping and two of those were applied during the cleaning process.

+This is how the TIA (TransImpedance Amplifier) looks so clean.

 |<a href="photos/p1010511_25515124970_o.jpg"><img src="photos/p1010511_25515124970_o.jpg"></a>
 |:-----------------
 |Pic5: Image of the rear cover removed showing how the connectors on the side form a shield.

+I just wanted to show that it does detach for completeness.

 |<a href="photos/p1010509_25815802385_o.jpg"><img src="photos/p1010509_25815802385_o.jpg"></a>
 |:-----------------
 |Pic6: Image of the top of the cable driver board.

+The output amp board also was build using washable flux solder.

 |<a href="photos/p1010523_25542472690_o.jpg"><img src="photos/p1010523_25542472690_o.jpg"></a>
 |:-----------------
 |Pic7: Image of the bottom of assembled cable driver board.

+I wish I had a better photo of this.
+C27, C28, and C29 were tuned after the photo.
+They were left open by request of the PI initially.

 ## Testing